arg0WAK/rpi-backup-utility/README.md

 ````
 Sit back and the rest of the process will start automatically. \
 \
-**DON'T WRITE ANY DATA TO THE SYSTEM AND DON'T PULL OF BACKUP STORAGE DURING THIS TIME!**\
+**DON'T WRITE ANY DATA TO THE SYSTEM AND DON'T PULL OFF BACKUP STORAGE DURING THIS TIME!**\

 At the end of the process you will get a like below type result output.
 ```bash